lindenb/jvarkit/docs/SamFixCigar.md

 ### Usage in the literature

-This tool was cited in Extensive sequencing of seven human genomes to characterize benchmark reference materials Sci Data.
+This tool was cited in

+  * Extensive sequencing of seven human genomes to characterize benchmark reference materials Sci Data.
 2016; 3: 160025..
+  * Robust mapping of polyadenylated and non-polyadenylated RNA 3’-ends at nucleotide resolution by 3́end sequencing 23 May 2019.
+Roy & al. Methods.  https://doi.org/10.1016/j.ymeth.2019.05.016